tensorflow/addons/README.md

-Additionally, custom ops registration does not have a stable ABI interface so it is required that users have a compatible installation of TensorFlow even if the versions match what we had build against.
+Additionally, custom ops registration does not have a stable ABI interface so it is required that users have a compatible installation of TensorFlow even if the versions match what we had built against.
 A simplification of this is that **TensorFlow Addons custom ops will work with `pip`-installed TensorFlow** but will have issues when TensorFlow is compiled differently.
 A typical example of this would be `conda`-installed TensorFlow.
 [RFC #133](https://github.com/tensorflow/community/pull/133) aims to fix this.